simsam8/idd-solafune/report/report.md

 we decided to use batch gradient accumulation.
 Instead of using larger batches, we use smaller $k$ batches and accumulate the gradients of $N$ total batches before the backward pass.
-The effective batch size then becomes $k*N$.
+The effective batch size then becomes $k\times N$.
 All models are trained on an effective batch size of either 15 or 16.
 We used pytorch lightning's built in batch gradient accumulation.
 Batch sizes and accumulation steps are tuned based on each model's computational cost